3erikpotter/icp-adoption/README.md

 ## UTOPIA private crypto cloud protocol
 - Unstoppable Tamperproof Open Platform for Independent Autonomy
-- Targeting governments, global institutions, sovereign organizations | cybercrime is a $10T problem and opportunity
+- Targeting governments, global institutions, sovereign organizations
 - Very early stage, not live and no verified users yet, but strong demand anticipated and rare opportunity.
 - No other such tech, and in combination of AI on-chain and the public ICP crypto cloud
 - https://utopia.com